Chemical and Process Engineering

 - providing a sustainable food supply.

 Chemical and process engineers transform raw materials into processed, marketable products by chemical, physical or biological means.
 They take science experiments performed in the laboratory and operate them on a commercial-scale taking into account economics, safety and sustainability.
 Others are involved in the research and development of new products and processes, such as those in nanotechnology, biotechnology or advanced materials.
-It is the only traditional Engineering discipline that explicitly builds on Physics, Chemistry and Biology along with the mathematical rigour required of all engineers.
+It is the only traditional Engineering discipline that explicitly builds on Physics, Chemistry and Biological Sciences along with the mathematical rigour required of all engineers.

 Why study at UC?